 “I wasn’t implying anything about Dan.
 I’m simply saying-”

 “I’m not jealous.
-I just-” Neil stopped, the words, too thick in his throat, were stuck.
+I just-” Neil stopped.
+The words were stuck, too thick in his throat.
 It was too late to swallow them back down, but he wasn’t sure if he’d be able to choke them out.

 Andrew tapped his elbow, silently asking if Neil needed to leave the room.